 Content.
 We are compelled to provide contents of communications to law enforcement relatively infrequently.
 Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or email.
 Verizon only releases such stored content to law enforcement with a probable cause warrant; we do not produce stored content in response to a general order or subpoena.
-During the second half of 2018, we received 10,038 warrants for stored content.
+During the second half of 2019, we received 11,424 warrants for stored content.

 Location information.
-In the second half of 2018, we received 12,397 warrants based on probable cause for location data.
-In addition, we received 1,320 warrants or court orders for "cell tower dumps" in the second half of the year.
+In the second half of 2019, we received 13,657 warrants based on probable cause for location data.
+In addition, we received 1,539 warrants or court orders for "cell tower dumps" in the second half of 2019.
+In order to try to identify a suspect of a crime, the government may apply to a court for a warrant or order compelling us to provide a "dump" of the phone numbers of all devices that connected to a specific cell tower or site during a given period of time.